nilmtk/nilmtk/README.md

 * June 2014: NILMTK presented at [ACM e-Energy](http://conferences.sigcomm.org/eenergy/2014/)
 * July 2014: v0.2 released
 * Nov 2014: NILMTK wins best demo award at [ACM BuildSys](http://www.buildsys.org/2014/)

-##### Current state of the project

-The project is in its early stages.

-Please note that NILMTK is currently a research tool.
-It is not yet ready for use by end-users, although we certainly hope that NILMTK will be capable of doing 'plug and play' disaggregation in the future.

-Please see the docs for more info.

 ##### Submitting a bug report